Joseph A. Lombardo

 - Deterrence, observation, detection, or reporting, of incidents and activities for the purpose of preventing the theft, or the unlawful taking, conversion, concealment, or misappropriation of goods, wares, merchandise, money, bonds, stocks, notes, or other valuable instruments, documents, papers, or articles; or

 - Deterrence, observation, detection, or reporting, of incidents and activities for the purpose of preventing any unauthorized or unlawful activity, including but not limited to, robbery, burglary, arson, criminal mischief, vandalism, or trespass.

 This act creates a clear distinction between who a security officer is and what they do as opposed to the functions of a police officer.
 In essence, a security guard is hired to perform a limited task related to one store or venue whereas a police officer performs many more tasks and has broader authority.

-What is Shoplifting and What are the Possible Penalties?
+What is Shoplifting and What are the Possible Penalties in NJ?

 The offense of shoplifting is codified under N.J.S.A.
 2C:20-11.
 The statute identifies six types of shoplifting offenses:

 - Taking possession of and carrying away merchandise with the intention of not paying;

 - Concealing merchandise with the intention of not paying;